treehouse/timberline/README.markdown

 ### Using the binary

 In order to make reading off of the queue easier, there's a binary named `treeline` included with this gem.
-The binary is currently very simple, as it loads in a named file and executes the code in it in the context of the Treeline class.

 Example: